 I like to try to keep my immune system strong in the first place by eating a clean, real food diet, getting plenty of sleep, keeping my vitamin D levels up, taking cod liver oil and eating fermented foods several times a day.

 I do, however, add some other things to our winter arsenal.
+Here is a great list of natural cold and flu remedies for you to try!
 Here are 3 of my favorites that you can easily make at home and have on hand.
 (These recipes can be adapted to fill any size jar.
 I note what size jar I used, so you can adjust amounts accordingly).